Antisemitism in the Soviet Union: Under Brezhnev

 Within the week he was called in to the KGB bureau and without questioning, was taken to a mental institution in his hometown of Kiev (for more information, see: Political abuse of psychiatry in the Soviet Union).
-While this may seem as an isolated incident, the aftermath of the Six-Day War affected almost every Jew within the Soviet Union.
-Jews who had been subject to assimilation under previous regimes were now confronted with a new sense in vigour and revival in their Jewish faith and heritage.
+This was not an isolated incident; the aftermath of the Six-Day War affected almost all of the Jewish population within the Soviet Union.
+Jews who had been subject to assimilation under previous regimes now possessed a new sense in vigour and revival in their Jewish faith and heritage.
 On February 23, 1979, a six-page article was distributed throughout the cities of Moscow and Leningrad, which criticized Brezhnev and seven other individuals for being "Zionist".
 The article contained traces of deep-rooted antisemitism in which the anonymous author, a member of the Russian Liberation Organization, set out ways to identify Zionists; these included "hairy chest and arms", "shifty eyes", and a "hook-like nose".

 A major stride was made in the United States in regards to helping the Soviet Jews on 18 October 1974, when Senator Henry M. Jackson, National Security Advisor Henry Kissinger, Senator Jacob Javits and Congressman Charles Vanik met to discuss the finalization of the "Jackson–Vanik amendment" which had been in limbo in the United States Congress for nearly a year.
 After the meeting, Jackson told reporters that a "historic understanding in the area of human rights" had been met and while he did not "comment on what the Russians have done [...] there [had] been a complete turnaround here on the basic points".
-The amendment set out to reward the Soviet Union for letting some Soviet Jews leave the country.
+The amendment set out to reward the Soviet Union for letting some Soviet Jews emigrate.

 On February 22, 1981, in a speech lasting over 5 hours, Brezhnev denounced antisemitism in the Soviet Union.
-While Lenin and Stalin had done much of the same in various statements and speeches, this was the first time that a high-ranking Soviet official had done so in front of the entire Party.
+While Lenin and Stalin had expressed much of the same views in various statements and speeches, this was the first time that a high-ranking Soviet official had done so in front of the entire Party.
 Brezhnev acknowledged that antisemitism existed within the Eastern Bloc and saw that many different ethnic groups existed whose "requirements" were not being met.
-For decades, people of different ethnic, or religious backgrounds were assimilated into Soviet society and denied the ability or resources to get the education or practice their religion as they had previously done.
+For decades, people of different ethnic, or religious backgrounds were assimilated into Soviet society and denied the right or resources for education or for the practice their religion, as they had previously done.
 Brezhnev made it official Soviet policy to provide these ethnic groups with these "requirements" and cited a fear of the "emergence of inter-ethnic tensions" as the reason.
 The announcement of the policy was followed with a generic but significant Party message;